Prinz Eugen, der edle Ritter: Theme

 The song is a narrative of the Siege of Belgrade (1717).
 The text diverts from historical accuracy in two aspects.
 The day of the final assault on the defenders is given as the 21 August although it was 16 August.
 Second, the song tells of the death of one Prince Louis (Prinz Ludewig).
 Eugene had two brothers named Louis but none of them fell at Belgrade.
 The younger one, Louis Julius (1660–1683) who had entered Imperial service prior to Eugene was killed by Crimean Tatars at Petronell, whereas the older one, Louis Thomas (1657–1702) had died at the Siege of Landau (1702).

 Background and legacy

 The author of the song is unknown.
 The melody derives from "Als Chursachsen das vernommen, dass der Turk vor Wien was kommen" (When the Electorate of Saxony heard that the Turks were at Vienna) (1683) and has also later been adopted in the period before the German revolutions of 1848–1849 to "Ob wir rote, gelbe Kragen" (Whether we [wear] red or yellow collars), the Ob wir rote, gelbe Kragen from 1845 by Adalbert Harnisch.
 Josef Strauss composed in 1865 his Prinz Eugen March, Op.
 186, for the unveiling of a statue of Prince Eugene at the Heldenplatz in Vienna; it uses elements of the folksong.
 Likewise, Carl Loewe quotes this folk song in the last stanza of his art song "Prinz Eugen, der edle Ritter", set to words by Ferdinand Freiligrath.

+During the German occupation of Serbia in 1941, Nazi-controlled Radio Belgrade used bars from Prinz Eugen, der edle Ritter as its interval signal.
+The signal included the line referring to the "city and fortress of Belgrade", an allusion to the Habsburg capture of the city in 1717.